multiversx/mx-docs/docs/developers/interactor/interactors-example.md

 ![img](/img/adder_snippets_gen.jpeg)

-After running `sc-meta all snippets` in the adder root folder, a new project named `interact-rs` is generated along with its own `Cargo.toml`.
+After running `sc-meta all snippets` in the adder root folder, a new project named `interactor` is generated along with its own `Cargo.toml`.
 For the adder contract, the `sc-config.toml` file is already created, so the new proxy path is only inserted into the file.

 [comment]: # (mx-context-auto)

 ### Import the new project

 To compile and run the code, import the new project into the existing file hierarchy.
-Include `interact-rs` in adder's `Cargo.toml` workspaces:
+Include `interactor` in adder's `Cargo.toml` workspaces:

 ```toml
 [workspace]